Restorative Dentistry

 Dental Bridge

 A dental bridge is utilized when teeth are missing and dental implants are not a suitable alternative.
 Conventional bridges and bonded bridges are the two most common kinds.
-Both types of dental bridge require that the adjoining teeth be healthy and have adequate gum and bone support.
+Both types of dental bridges require that the adjoining teeth be healthy and have adequate gum and bone support.
 Once cemented in place, dental bridges function much like natural teeth.

 For a conventional dental bridge, one or more artificial teeth are fused to dental crowns that will be cemented over adjoining natural teeth (the natural teeth must be reduced/reshaped to receive the crowns).
 A minimum of two appointments are required.

-For a bonded dental bridge, an artificial tooth is fastened to metal or ceramic "wings".
+For a bonded dental bridge, an artificial tooth is fastened to metal or ceramic “wings”.
 The wings are then bonded to the teeth adjacent to the space, forming a bridge.
-Unlike a conventional dental bridge, minimal tooth preparation is required, but the natural teeth that support the bridge must be cavity-free or only have very small fillings.
-A minimum of three appointments are required.
-This is the most conservative and least costly type of dental bridge, and is always the recommended treatment when possible.
+Unlike a conventional dental bridge, minimal tooth preparation is required, but the natural teeth that support the bridge must be cavity-free or have very small fillings.
+A minimum of two appointments are required.
+This is the most conservative and least costly cemented type of dental bridge, and is always the recommended treatment when possible.

 Dental Implants